-I am a PhD candidate in the History Department at Harvard University.
-I study African American history, with a focus on how race, gender, and sexuality affected social movement organizing in the 20th century.
+I am a postdoctoral fellow at Carnegie Mellon University's Center for African American Urban Studies & the Economy (CAUSE).
+I completed my PhD at Harvard University where I studied African American history, with a focus on how race, gender, and sexuality affected social movement organizing in the 20th century.

-Last year, I taught “Race & Riots in American History, 1600—present” as the History Prize Instructor at Harvard University.
+Previously, I taught “Race & Riots in American History, 1600—present” as the History Prize Instructor at Harvard University.
 I have also taught Introduction to African American History in the African & Afro-American Studies Department at Brandeis University.
-I am a member of the Graduate Tutorial Board in Studies of Women, Gender, and Sexuality and have led WGS junior tutorials on a range of topics including the gay liberation movement, Afrofuturism in literature, and HIV/AIDS treatment in Europe.
-I am the History Department tutor at Lowell House.
+I was a member of the Graduate Tutorial Board in Studies of Women, Gender, and Sexuality and led WGS tutorials on a range of topics including the gay liberation movement, Afrofuturism in literature, and HIV/AIDS treatment in Europe.

-I hold a B.A. in African American Studies & History from the University of Rochester and an A.M. in History from Harvard University.
+I hold a B.A. in African American Studies & History from the University of Rochester.
 Before starting graduate school, I worked for three years at the Legal Aid Society of Rochester.